e-evangelista/pull-request-prediction/README.md

 To allow for sufficient training and testing samples, we excluded all projects with less than 200 pull requests.
 This reduced the project population to 481 projects.

 We then considered the pull request rejection rate of each project.
+The following chart details project distribution by rejection rate for projects with at least 200 pull requests.